tobijk/caius/doc/_manpages/testing.md

   * `root`:
     Test requires superuser privileges on Unix.

-  * `nonRoot`:
+  * `nonRoot` :
      Test must be run in an unprivileged account.

 * `set_constraint` *constraint* *boolean*:
    Enable or disable *constraint*.

 * `test_constraints` *constraints*:
-   Test given list of constraints and return 1 if all constraints are satisfied or false otherwise.
+   Test given list of constraints and return 1 if all constraints are satisfied or 0 otherwise.

 ### itcl::class Testing::TestObject